zikangS/M3206/README.md

 **Introduction**

-As a new worker in a new company, our manager wants us to create a programme with some specifications.The purpose of this programme is to read a log file in apache format and change it to json format.From the json file, This programme will analyse the results and make a statistic from that.
-The statistic is made from the point of view of securité and the commercial view.
+As a new worker in a new company, our manager wants us to create a program with some specifications.The purpose of this program is to read a log file in apache format and change it to json format.From the json file, This program will analyse the results and make a statistic from that.
+The statistic is made from the point of view of security and the commercial view.

 **Features**